Nikhilkushw/Logging/README.md

      - Express: Web application framework for Node.js.

-6. CURD_Operation.js file
+7. controllers/user.controller.js -->

    - Install Dependencies

-     - Ensure all required dependencies are installed in your Node.js project
+     - Ensure all required dependencies are installed in the Node.js project

    - Controller Configuration

      - Customize the controller functions in the CURD_Operation.js file according to the application's requirements.
-     - Modify the database model imports (require("./module/client")) and logger imports (require('./config/logger')) as necessary.
+     - Modify the database model imports (require("./module/client")) and logger imports (require('./utils/logger')) as necessary.

    - Usage

-     - Import the controller functions (getById, post, put, deletData) in the Express router file (router/route.js) to handle corresponding HTTP requests.
+     - Import the controller functions (getUserById, createUser, updateUser, deleteUser) in the Express router file (router/route.js) to handle corresponding HTTP requests.

    - Dependencies
      - Sequelize: A powerful Node.js ORM for PostgreSQL, MySQL, SQLite, and other databases (if used for database operations).
      - Winston: A versatile logging library for Node.js applications (if used for logging).

-7. package.json file
+8. package.json file

    - Dependencies